erudinsky/Azure-Bicep-Workshop/Workshop/3-Secret-management.md

 ## Summary

-In this lab we learnt how to create resource group and key vault with secrets.
+In this lab, you learned how to:

+- Create a resource group.
+- Deploy an Azure Key Vault.
+- Add and securely store secrets in the Key Vault.

 Move to [Lab 4 - Prepare database](4-Prepare-database.md)